Valdivia: Geology

 A tectonically and eustatically stable period during the Oligocene and Early Miocene allowed erosion to create deep valleys in the Coast Range and peat swamps at what is now the estuary of the Valdivia basin.
-About 23.5 million years ago this stable period was interrupted by a major volcanic eruption and 23 mya ago an increase in convergence rate at the Peru–Chile Trench caused an uplift of the landscape and renewed erosion.
+About 23.5 million years ago this stable period was interrupted by a major volcanic eruption, and 23 million years ago an increase in convergence rate at the Peru–Chile Trench caused an uplift of the landscape and renewed erosion.
 However basin subsidence and a marine transgression formed deep embayments, tidal flats, bayhead deltas and beaches.

 Climate

 Valdivia has an oceanic climate with Mediterranean influences.
 The natural vegetation of the region is the Valdivian temperate rainforest.

 During the summer months (December, January and February) the average temperature is about 17 C, while in winter the temperature descends to 8.5 C. The annual average temperature for Los Ríos Region is 11 C, while the mean temperature amplitude is 8.8 °C (47.8 °F) and the daily is 11 °C (51.8 °F).
 Average annual precipitation is 1750 mm, distributed through the year, but primarily between March and October.
 Hail occurs with some frequency during winter, but snow falls rarely.
 The last times it snowed in Valdivia were in August 2020, July 2007, and in August 1995 during the so-called Terremoto Blanco (Spanish for White Earthquake).
 The Seven Lakes in the interior help to keep an average relative humidity of 80% for the region as whole and there are no months with less than 75% average humidity.
 The precipitation is generated by frontal systems that cross the zone, which produce cloudiness and few clear days.
 The leeward effect of the Valdivian Coast Range is minimal due to its low height (715 m at Cerro Oncol) and the gap in the range at Valdivia River's outflow to the Pacific Ocean.

 Decreasing precipitation has caused the city's water supply in Calle-Calle River to be contaminated with saline water from the coast.
 The effects of saline water entering the water supply of Valdivia were particularly noticeable in March 2015 when there was a surge in complains about the taste of the water.
 The saltwater in the rivers near Valdivia during autumn is expected to increase in the future.
 Estimations indicate that whenever the sum of the water discharge of Cruces and Calle-Calle rivers falls below 74 m3/s saltwater reaches the supply site at Cuesta Soto.